 COMPASSIONATE COMMUNICATION

 Course description: Participants learn to ask for what they want without fear or guilt, deepen connections with others, enhance long term relationships and heal painful ones.
 Students learn to speak and listen from the heart to address feelings and needs.
+Many students take the class several times and report new learning and insights.
 We will cover the basic foundations and principles of nonviolent communication as developed my Marshall Rosenberg, Ph.D. that will include:

 Topics: